 As the world tracked COVID-19's spread through 2020, it was evident that experiences were uneven.
 During the pandemic's first year, multiple factors resulted in most of our partner organizations' countries being affected later, and with a numerically lower proportion of cases, than in the United States.
 Lower degrees of global connectivity or internal mobility delayed introduction of the virus to and spread within their regions; their isolation served a protective function.
 Regions that have recent periodic experiences in grappling with disease outbreaks (e.g., Ebola, cholera) can have strong political will and capacity for robust preventative public health systems and structures.
-Centrally enforced lockdowns in many regions kept outbreaks, which overwhelmed medical systems wherever they occurred in the world, at bay - but for day laborers and people dependent upon a daily wage to buy food each day, the consequences were could work remotely from the relative safety of awareness of something that people in economically and socially precarious situations have long known well from daily lived realities: that vulnerabilities are both differential and compounding.
+Centrally enforced lockdowns in many regions kept outbreaks, which overwhelmed medical systems wherever they occurred in the world, at bay - but for day laborers and people dependent upon a daily wage to buy food each day, the consequences were immediate and more severe than for those who could work remotely from the relative safety of home.

+The COVID-19 pandemic has sparked expanded awareness of something that people in economically and socially precarious situations have long known well from daily lived realities: that vulnerabilities are both differential and compounding.
 Disasters do not affect people equally; an earthquake of the same magnitude in Japan and in Haiti has radically different impacts.
 The world became acutely aware of the particular risks borne by health care workers, people whose work required physical presence, people housed in close quarters with others, and those who are elderly or have underlying health conditions.